Want to be able to dunk? Want to gain a competitive edge in almost every sport?

 There is a sense that the weighted exercises are recommended for optimal results, leaving those without the right equipment feeling as though they may be missing out.

-At the time of writing: There’s a fantastic offer where you can trial the program for $1 and only pay the rest later if you like it.
+At the time of writing: There’s a fantastic offer where you can try the program for $1 and only pay the rest later if you like it.

 Consider It If…

-While Vert Shock is my overall recommendation, there are a few reasons where getting Jump Manual makes sense.
+While Vert Shock is my overall recommendation, there are a few reasons why getting Jump Manual makes sense.

 - Want a more well-rounded program: Personally, I believe a jump program should focus on one thing – increasing your jump.
 However, if you are interested in a workout routine that also covers some more general exercises, Jump Manual is the way to go.